 Your Clever Writing is Costing You Readers

 Why Clever Writing Fails When I’m editing someone’s work and a sentence tries too hard, I spot it immediately.
-It’s about 10 words too long.
-Or it contains words like “synergistic” or “dynamic”: words that perform rather than communicate.
+The writing contains words like “synergistic” or “dynamic”: words that perform rather than communicate.
 The sentence loses power.
 Worse, it confuses readers.
 Here’s what most writers miss: authenticity creates authority, not fancy language.
 What this means: Your metaphors, anecdotes and explanations are there for clarity only, otherwise readers struggle to extract meaning and might abandon the content.
+Cliches are out; personal mottos are in.
 What is the One Clear Idea Rule?
 Every sentence should carry one clear idea.
 When you pack two or three concepts into a single sentence, something breaks.
 The reader’s brain stumbles.
 They re-read.
 They lose momentum.
 Research backs this up.
 The American Press Institute studied 410 newspapers and found that with average sentence length of 14 words, readers…

 Read more